-- 4. Past performance in addition to forward looking scenarios: If FFA strongly supports the substitution of performance scenarios with past performances (see comments Q26), we are concerned that including two performance scenarios tables in the PRIIPs KID would not help consumers understand the product features.
-In contrast, it will overload consumers with information.
-Such an overload of figures, obtained through different methodologies, would only confuse consumers and not solve the current issues in the PRIIPs KID. - 5.
-Illustrative approach to future performance scenarios: We believe that more time is needed to properly develop and test new methodologies and their underlying assumptions, and assess all possible options including for example illustrative scenarios for IBIPs.
+4. Past performance in addition to forward looking scenarios: Insurance Europe is concerned that including two performance scenarios tables in the PRIIPs KID would not help consumers understand the product features.
+In contrast, it will overload consumers with further information.
+Such an overload of figures, obtained through different methodologies (past performance is anchored in actual historical data, while future scenarios show the range of possible outcomes), would only confuse consumers, and not simplify their choice.